 Wadlington founded Evoluer Image Consultants.
 For her clients at Evoluer Image Consultants, she assembled an all-star glam squad who have worked with the likes of Beyonce, Alicia Keys and Mary J. Blige.

 She taught fashion journalism at Temple University, where she arranged internship opportunities for her students at some the most prestigious fashion houses and publications in the world such as Gucci, BCBG Max Azria and In Style magazine.
-She also founded the nonprofit organization, The Evoluer House, which has graduated more than 2,000 girls in underserved communities from its highly successful empowerment programs.
+She also founded the award-winning nonprofit organization, The Evoluer House, which has graduated more than 2,200 girls in underserved communities from its highly successful empowerment programs.